WE-THE-BEST/BreakOutWTB/README.md

 Break through the tiles to reach and destroy the blue tiles for the win

-Defeat the boss by reoeatedly hitting him with the ball whle dodging his powerful attacks.
+Defeat the boss by repeatedly hitting him with the ball whle dodging his powerful attacks.